-- A Chief Psychiatrist, by instrument in writing, may approve individual persons (or all members of a class of persons) as medical practitioners for - - (a) provisions of this Act within that Chief Psychiatrist's jurisdiction; and - (b) provisions of any other Act in respect of which that Chief Psychiatrist may have responsibilities. - (2) To be approved as a medical practitioner under subsection (1), or to be a member of a class of persons approved under that subsection, a person must be - - (a) a psychiatrist; or - (b) a medical practitioner who is otherwise qualified or experienced in the diagnosis or treatment of mental illness. - (3) A Chief Psychiatrist, by instrument in writing, may approve individual persons (or all members of a class of persons) as nurses for - - (a) provisions of this Act within that Chief Psychiatrist's jurisdiction; and - (b) provisions of any other Act in respect of which that Chief Psychiatrist may have responsibilities.
+- (1) The Chief Psychiatrist, by instrument in writing, may approve individual persons (or all members of a class of persons) as medical practitioners for - (a) provisions of this Act; and - (b) provisions of any other Act in respect of which the Chief Psychiatrist may have responsibilities. - (2) To be approved as a medical practitioner under subsection (1), or to be a member of a class of persons approved under that subsection, a person must be - (a) a psychiatrist; or - (b) a medical practitioner who is otherwise qualified or experienced in the diagnosis or treatment of mental illness. - (3) The Chief Psychiatrist, by instrument in writing, may approve individual persons (or all members of a class of persons) as nurses for - (a) provisions of this Act; and - (b) provisions of any other Act in respect of which the Chief Psychiatrist may have responsibilities.

-- (4) To be approved as a nurse under subsection (3), or to be a member of a class of persons to whom the approval relates, a person must be a registered nurse who is qualified or experienced in the treatment or care of persons with mental illness. - (5) An approval is not to be taken for any purpose to constitute a State Service appointment but any State Servant, if appropriately qualified, may hold such an approval (either individually or as a member of a class) in conjunction with State Service employment. - (6) An approval - (a) takes effect on the day on which it is conferred or on such later day as the relevant Chief Psychiatrist specifies in it; and - (b) unless sooner revoked, remains in effect for 5 years but may from time to time be re-conferred for an equivalent or lesser period. - (7) An individual approval of a person as a medical practitioner is revoked if the person ceases to be - (a) a psychiatrist; or - (b) a medical practitioner who is otherwise qualified or experienced in the diagnosis or treatment of mental illness.
+- (4) To be approved as a nurse under subsection (3), or to be a member of a class of persons to whom the approval relates, a person must be a registered nurse who is qualified or experienced in the treatment or care of persons with mental illness. - (5) An approval is not to be taken for any purpose to constitute a State Service appointment but any person, if appropriately qualified, may hold such an approval (either individually or as a member of a class) in conjunction with State Service employment. - (6) An approval - (a) takes effect on the day on which it is conferred or on such later day as the Chief Psychiatrist specifies in it; and - (b) unless sooner revoked, remains in effect for 5 years but may from time to time be re-conferred for an equivalent or lesser period. - (7) An individual approval of a person as a medical practitioner is revoked if the person ceases to be - (a) a psychiatrist; or - (b) a medical practitioner who is otherwise qualified or experienced in the diagnosis or treatment of mental illness. - (8) The revocation of an individual approval of a person under subsection (7) does not prevent a further individual approval being given under subsection (1) if the person becomes a psychiatrist, or a medical practitioner who is otherwise qualified or experienced in the diagnosis or treatment of mental illness.